jeremyagray/ror-fcc-amp/urlshortener.md

     end
   end
 ```
 This finishes the `get` method and test.
-All that's left is the invalid URL handling.
-The tests will try `ftp:/john-doe.org` as an invalid URL.
+All that's left is the
+invalid URL handling.
+The tests will try `ftp:/john-doe.org` as an
+invalid URL.
 It's easy to flag since it has only one slash.
-The URL validation is the biggest source of problems in the FreeCodeCamp forum.
-If you do advanced validation, remember that at a minimum, the URL has a protocol (`http`, `https`, or even `ftp`), the protocol separator (`://`), the hostname (`www.example.net` or similar), and an optional parameter string (`/api/shorturl/5` or variations with route parameters and query strings).
-If you hand off anything other than the hostname to NodeJS's `dns.lookup()`, it barfs, as any number of forum posts will attest.
+The URL
+validation is the biggest source of problems in the [FreeCodeCamp
+forum](https://forum.freecodecamp.com/).
+If you do advanced
+validation, remember that at a minimum, the URL has a protocol
+(`http`, `https`, or even `ftp`), the protocol separator (`://`), the
+hostname (`www.example.net` or similar; it need not contain `www.`),
+and an optional parameter string (`/api/shorturl/5` or variations with
+route parameters and query strings).
+If you hand off anything other
+than the hostname to [NodeJS's](https://nodejs.org/) `dns.lookup()`,
+it barfs, as any number of forum posts will attest.

-Let's add some simple validation to the `post` method that checks for one of the three protocols above and the correct separator:
+Let's add some simple validation to the `post` method that checks for
+one of the three protocols above and the correct separator:
 ```
   def new
     if params[:url].match(/^(https?|ftp):\/\//)